ruthanneward/PalmOilProject/README.md

 ```

-Two .tif images were downloaded.
-One of them is forest/nonforest at 2001.
-Another is forest loss for every year between 2001 - 2022.
-The final product looks like this:
+This code exports two products.
+One of them is forest/nonforest 2001.
+The other is forest loss for every year from 2001 - 2022.
+The forest/nonforest 2011 product was downloaded in 18 seperate .tif images becuase of its size.
+In ArcPro the images were then mosaiced into one raster image.

 **References**